$100 for Allied Health Professionals including but not limited to: RN, RN(EC), PA, Pharmacist, dietitians, physiotherapists, social workers (etc.)

 Free for Residents and Students

-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada, and approved by Queen's University Office of CPD.
-You may claim a maximum of 6.5 hours (credits are automatically calculated).
+Credits: This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by Queen's University for up to 5.5 Mainpro+ credits.
+This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada, and is approved by the Office of Continuing Professional Development, Queen's University.
+You may claim a maximum of 5.5 hours.

 Adrian Baranchuk, MD, FRCPC, Prof., Depts. of Medicine, Div. of Cardiology and of Biomedical and Molecular Sciences, Queen’s University

 CLAXTON LECTURE: New Anticoagulation Strategies for Patients with Coronary Artery Disease

 Jeff Healey MD, MSc, FRCPC, FHRS, Director of Arrhythmia Services, Hamilton Health Sciences, Senior Scientist and PHRI Chair in Cardiology Research, Population Health Research Institute, Professor of Medicine, McMaster University

 Cardiac Program at KHSC: Who we are, what we do and how to reach us

 Cathy McLellan, MD, FRCPC, Asst.
 Prof., Dept. of Medicine, Chair, Div. of Cardiology, Queens Univ., Cardiac Program Medical Director KHSC